mozillabd/l10n/README.md

 # l10n
-This is for Mozilla Bangladesh localization team.
+This repo is for Mozilla Bangladesh localization team to maintain and trace progress of different Mozilla l10n projects in bn-BD.